fkr4eng/stafo/data/templates/prompt01_template.md

 It might be desirable to reference a Complex Formalized Statements in a later statement.
 This can be done as in the following example:

 - There is an equation:
+    - // this can only be used inside a setting, premise or assertion
     - full source code: $a^2 + b^2 = c^2$.
     - reference: 'ref_eq1'
 - 'ref_eq1' is associated to 'Pythagorean theorem'